-4. Enrollment of Students With Disabilities An Individualized Educational Plan
+4. Enrollment of Students With Disabilities

-Where a special education student with an Individualized Educational Plan (IEP) documenting the need for special education or bilingual special education services seeks to enroll in his or her attendance area school, and that school is unable to provide or develop the level of services required in the IEP, Where a student with disabilities seeks to enroll in his or her attendance area school, the attendance area school must immediately enroll that child.
-If the attendance area school believes that it is unable to implement the student's Individualized Education Program (IEP) or 504 Plan, the The school must then contact the Office of Specialized Services for appropriate review and placement determination and provide interim services until proper placement is effected by the Office of Specialized Services.
-A If a student with disabilities' IEP or 504 Plan requires an accessible building, an attendance area school or magnet school that constitutes the nearest building that meets the student's accessibility needs accessible building where the IEP of students with physical impairments can be implemented must accept such the students, upon the request of the Office of Specialized Services, even if they have the student has not applied or have has not been accepted into the school.
+Where a student with disabilities seeks to enroll in his or her attendance area school, the attendance area school must immediately enroll that child.
+If the attendance area school believes that it is unable to implement the student's Individualized Education Program (IEP) or 504 Plan, the school must then contact the Office of Specialized Services for appropriate review and placement determination and provide interim services until proper placement is effected by the Office of Specialized Services.
+If a student with disabilities' IEP or 504 Plan requires an accessible building, an attendance area school or magnet school that constitutes the nearest building that meets the student's accessibility needs must accept the students, upon the request of the Office of Specialized Services, even if the student has not applied or has not been accepted into the school.